 Bob’s also is a first class schmoozer and his ability to awe people with his charisma and aforementioned mastery of numbers and charisma has worked well for him.
 Up until now.

 Unfortunately the luster on Bob’s brilliance is beginning to dull.
 His star is falling.
-Both the CEO and BOD are beginning to worry about Bob’s ability to keep ahead of the growth and deal with an increasing load of responsibilities.
+Both the CEO and Board of Directors are beginning to worry about Bob’s ability to keep ahead of the growth and deal with an increasing load of responsibilities.
 In fact, they aren’t even sure he can keep pace because he is missing important deadlines more frequently.
 And his charisma is becoming a bit transparent.
-A few people are beginning to lose confidence and getting put off by his defensiveness when questioned about his approach or details he’s missed.
+Some colleagues are beginning to lose confidence and getting put off by his defensiveness when questioned about his approach or details he’s missed.

 A final factor that must be weighed in assessing Bob’s potential to improve is his low criticism tolerance and even lower self-control.
 In other words, Bob tends to take comments, feedback, and even questions about his work personally.
 His behavioral style is such that he communicates out loud.
 Even if unintentional he might speak with thinking and as a result appears defensive, even if it’s unintentional.

 Bob is typical of many managers and senior executives in today’s workforce.
 Past success is no longer the best predictor of future success.
 Increasing complexity, ambiguity, and change requires that the skills required by nearly every worker are more advanced, even if the worker is staying in the same job.
 For managers and professional salespeople, the bar is raised even higher and moving up daily.
 Identifying and assessing core traits, values, and abilities that might interfere with one’s future success or even derail a career as early as possible is more important than ever before.